jgcfyidev/jgcfyi/content/6-Action.md

 # 6. Action

-Capable new tools for collaborative action are poised to shift sovereignty back to small communities at more appropriate fidelity of empowered placemaking.
-Together, these tools can help us build a persistent community memory capable of carrying our places forward with vitality.
+<mark>Capable new tools for collaborative action are poised to shift
+sovereignty back to small communities at more appropriate fidelity of empowered placemaking.
+Together, these tools can help us build a persistent community memory capable of carrying our places forward with vitality.</mark>

 --

-For an enduring community memory to sustain us, we must act to perpetuate it.
+<mark>For an enduring community memory to sustain us, we must act to
+perpetuate it.
 The most important of such acts are simple: to listen to a friend or plant a tree.
 Still, there are some ways that community computing can help us grow in deeper relationship to our neighbors and our place.
-So finally, let's get into some specific near-term use cases for these technologies.
+So finally, let's get into some specific near-term use cases for these technologies.</mark>

-The following discussion should be viewed as a [limited](https://genius.com/Twain-in-the-high-of-the-morning-lyrics#:~:text=I%20recall%20that%20I%20used%20to%20despair%20at%20the%20lost%20chance%20of%20knowing%0AA%20much%20longed%20for%20beauty%0ABut%20now%20that%20I%20know%20it%27s%20my%20duty%20to%20love%20life%0ANot%20try%20and%20know%20life%0ATo%20show%20it%2Dto%20show%20I%20don%27t%20know%20yet%20I%20know%20that%20it%27s%20real) view, drawing from the [many](https://ipfs.metalabel.xyz/ipfs/QmQvVuzF85JDapSAYd8Ke1H2V8ey5je28hbN1UUJn6Hu6e/pdfs/sacred-stack-the-art-of-cyborg-community.pdf)
+<mark>The following discussion should be viewed as a
+[limited](https://genius.com/Twain-in-the-high-of-the-morning-lyrics#:~:text=I%20recall%20that%20I%20used%20to%20despair%20at%20the%20lost%20chance%20of%20knowing%0AA%20much%20longed%20for%20beauty%0ABut%20now%20that%20I%20know%20it%27s%20my%20duty%20to%20love%20life%0ANot%20try%20and%20know%20life%0ATo%20show%20it%2Dto%20show%20I%20don%27t%20know%20yet%20I%20know%20that%20it%27s%20real)
+view, drawing from the [many](https://ipfs.metalabel.xyz/ipfs/QmQvVuzF85JDapSAYd8Ke1H2V8ey5je28hbN1UUJn6Hu6e/pdfs/sacred-stack-the-art-of-cyborg-community.pdf)
 [brilliant](https://vitalik.eth.limo/general/2021/10/31/cities.html)
 and dedicated people building these tools.
-In reality, the open nature of these systems means that specific uses cannot be prescribed or predicted very far in advance.
+In reality, the open nature of these systems means that specific uses cannot be prescribed or predicted very far in advance.</mark>

 ## Digital Identity